The canonical complex of the weak order

 Note that a cover relation in the weak order corresponds to the swap of two values~$\sigma_i$ and~$\sigma_{i+1}$ at consecutive positions.
 The swap is increasing in the weak order if $i$ is an \defn{ascent} \ie $\sigma_i < \sigma_{i+1}$, and decreasing if $i$ is a \defn{descent} \ie $\sigma_i > \sigma_{i+1}$.

-It is classical that the weak order is a semidistributive lattice.
+It is classical that the weak order is a semidistributive lattice (the lattice property was proved in~\cite{GuilbaudRosenstiehl,Bjorner}, the semidistributivity in~\cite{ContePolyBarbut}).
 We now describe its join (resp.~meet) irreducible elements and its canonical join (resp.~meet) representations in terms of the arcs and non-crossing arc diagrams introduced by N.~Reading in~\cite{Reading-arcDiagrams}.

 \begin{definition}[\cite{Reading-arcDiagrams}] An \defn{arc} is a quadruple~$(a,b,A,B)$ where $1 \le a < b \le n$ and ${A \sqcup B = {]a,b[}}$ forms a partition of~$]a,b[ \eqdef \{a+1, \dots, b-1\}$.
 Two arcs~$\alpha \eqdef (a, b, A, B)$ and~$\alpha' \eqdef (a', b', A', B')$ \defn{cross} if there exist~$u \ne v$ such that ${u \in (A' \cup \{a', b'\}) \cap (B \cup \{a, b\})}$ and ${v \in (A \cup \{a, b\}) \cap (B' \cup \{a', b'\})}$.
 A \defn{non-crossing arc diagram} (or \defn{NCAD} for short) is a collection of pairwise non-crossing arcs.
 The \defn{non-crossing complex} is the clique complex of the non-crossing relation on all arcs. \end{definition}